-Just when you had began to think that the assassination of former Assistant Inspector General of Police (IGP), Andrew Felix Kaweesi, had began to slide away from the attention of Ugandans, a new twist comes into the picture.
+Just when you had began to think that the assassination of former Assistant Inspector General of Police (IGP), a new twist comes into the picture.
 Former intelligence operative, Godfrey Galabuzi, has filed a case in the High Court, in which he alleges that he was offered a cool one billion shillings bribe, to implicate Security Minister, Henry Tumukunde, in the murder.

 This new development therefore, has the capacity to solve the assassination mystery, if one can call it that.

 Firstly, the issue has now gone to the courts of law, where there is immunity from sub judice, the legal principle of telling or not saying the truth.
 It is the fear of saying what actually happened that has continued to shroud the murder in mystery.

 We have witnessed so many people being arrested in connection with the murder, including, ridiculously, children.
 So what we are seemingly faced with is a constant attempt at a cover-up.
 Now that appears to be blowing over.

 That is, if Galabuzi will continue to stick to what has happened to him.

 Even though he has the Attorney General as his prosecutor trying the case, the presence of the human rights lawyer, Rwakafunzi Kissa, on his side, is likely to give the prosecution an added boost to adduce evidence from a number of witnesses to testify on the defense side.

 Obviously, the other fear is that Galabuzi will now not be compromised to rake in a newer and more tempting offer.
 From its inception, the NRM stalwarts have always claimed that every man has his prize; merely get to know and offer it, and you get what you want.